microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaMSFeatureRolloutPolicy.md

 ## EXAMPLES

-### Example 1: Removes the policy for cloud authentication roll-out in Azure AD.
+### Example 1: Removes the policy for cloud authentication roll-out in Microsoft Entra ID.
 ```
 PS C:\> Remove-EntraBetaMSFeatureRolloutPolicy -Id "7b10cf40-bc0e-46b5-9456-4520179eef5d"
 ```

-This command removes the policy for cloud authentication roll-out in Azure AD.
+This command removes the policy for cloud authentication roll-out in Microsoft Entra ID.

 ## PARAMETERS

 ### -Id
-The unique identifier of the cloud authentication roll-out policy in Azure AD.
+The unique identifier of the cloud authentication roll-out policy in Microsoft Entra ID.

 ```yaml
 Type: String